andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 I think this is the same with Growth.
 You can launch a campaign, but that doesn't mean it's over.

 In fact Growth shares many similarities with Finance.
 Many of the processes and frameworks that some of the noted names talk about, (Sean Ellis, Brian Balfour, Gabriel Weinberg, Morgan Brown, Andrew Chen etc) are similar to those that a research analyst uses.
-Many parts of the processes & frameworks, like A/B testing and iteration have the same foundations as to how they're used in finance.
+Likewise, many of the tools (like A/B testing) have the same foundations as to how and when they're used in finance and they both likely come from scientific research.

 ### Processes & Frameworks

-This gets me to a point where I think the 2 worlds really do align.
 Without processes to analyse a company or the risk of a portfolio in finance, you're just shooting in the dark.
 You're pulling information up randomly and expecting a good outcome.
-Garbage in, garbage out.

 This was me when I first tried looking at growth for my [startup](https://study101.com/).
 I was looking at basic articles with catchy headlines.

-What I very quickly realised is that they were exactly that, "8 things to growth" BS.
+What I very quickly realised is that they were catchy headlines with BS substance.
 After buying some books and following some well respected growth guys, you understand that it involves a methodology and a set of processes to succeed over time.
 "Viral" & "Hacks" are [catchy titles](https://conversionxl.com/blog/growth-hacking/) for articles but it's best to avoid these because they're unlikely to have any substance.

 **It also pays to think independently.**